wanglichenxj/Generative-Multi-View-Human-Action-Recognition/README.md

 ## Code & datasets
 ### Datasets
 The datasets utilized in our experiments are provided in this repository.
 They are UWA dataset, MHAD dataset and DHA dataset.
+The RGB and depth features are extracted and saved in the folder ./action_data.
+It can be extracted and arranged by the code: dataset_loader.py.
+Other formats of multi-view data could also be evaluated.

+### Running the code
+We combine all components of our model in a single python file.
+We run our code in Anaconda environment.
+We use Tensorflow and please see the code for the detailed package information.
+After config the environment, input the command below for the demo:
+'''
+python GMVAR_demo.py
+'''
+The demo

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)